vibbits/introduction-github/tutorials/8_branches/tutorial.md

-The original repository is now called the *master* branch, however historically was called the *main* branch.
-In the first image, the green commit is indicating the moment the new branc was cerated, you can name you new branch as you wish (e.g. *new-feature*), but be mindful so you can remember what was being developed in that branch.
-In the image just next, the green commit is now pointing to the moment these two were merged.
-In the moment the new branc is created, in this example you can see both *master* and *new* branchs share the history of 5 commits.
+The original repository, called the *master* branch, has a green commit is indicating the moment the new branch was cerated (left image).
+You can name you new branch as you wish (e.g. *new-feature*), but be mindful so you can remember what was being developed in that branch.
+In the following image (on hte right), after some work has been done in both branchs, the green commit is now pointing to the moment these two were merged.
+In this example. at the moment the new branch is created, both *master* and *new* branchs share 5 commits in its history (`git log`).
 From that point on, until they are merged again, they evolve completly independet from each other.

+## Branching

-There are two ways of doing this: locally or on the GitHub website.
-We will first show you the latter and afterwards how to do it locally via Terminal.
+There are two ways of branching: (1) locally or on the (2) GitHub website.

-A repository can have numerous branches.
+It is good to know that a repository can have numerous branches.
 Branches are ways of organising work on a project: you can have a branch for a new feature, for trying out something new, for exploring an issue - anything at all.

 It’s a good practice to create a new branch for every new bit of work you start doing, even if it’s a very small one.
 Branches are of course disposable, you can always remove them.

-## Branching

-### Branching locally

 Before you start making branches for the upcoming activities, push all the new changes you have:
 ```